Benny-API/benny-react-native-sdk/README.md

 ##### Integration

-The Ebt Transfer Flow is contained in a fullscreen component, `EbtTransferFlow`, that is initialized with an organization ID and a transfer token.
+The Ebt Transfer Flow is contained in a fullscreen component, `EbtTransferFlow`, that is initialized with an organization ID, a transfer token, a cents denominated amount, and an idempotency key for the transfer.

 Callbacks (i.e., `onExit` and `onResult`) are responsible for communicating to your app when the user wants to exit the flow and when a transfer result is obtained.
 A successful result calls the onResult callback with no value.